openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/parameter.md

 `THOTH_ADVISE` - always use the recommended stack by Thoth (even if Pipfile.lock is present in the repo)

+`THOTH_PROVENANCE_CHECK` - verify stack provenance - the provenance check is triggered only if the lock file is not comming from Thoth’s recommendation engine (otherwise the stack has already verified provenance)

 `THOTH_ASSEMBLE_DEBUG` - run s2i’s assemble script in verbose mode

 `THOTH_DRY_RUN` - submit stack to Thoth’s recommendation engine but do not use the recommended Pipfile.lock file, use the Pipfile.lock file present in the repo instead